curl/everything-curl/internals/tests/file-format.md

 Lines in the test file can be made to appear conditionally on a specific feature (see the "features" section below) being set or not set.
-If the specific feature is present, the following lines will be output, otherwise it outputs nothing, until a following `else` or `endif` clause.
+If the specific feature is present, the following lines are output, otherwise it outputs nothing, until a following `else` or `endif` clause.
 Like this:

     %if brotli